Robust Distributed Optimization With Randomly Corrupted Gradients: Convergence Properties of RANGE for the SA Setting

-Comparing the above result to \eqref{eq:strongcvxneighborhood}, there are two impacts of using the SA setting instead of the SAA setting: \begin{enumerate}[wide, labelindent=0pt,topsep=.5mm] \item The error due to variance of the stochastic gradients reduces by a factor of ${\cal O}(\sqrt{(1-\alpha_1)m})$, \item The error due to Byzantine agents increases by a factor of ${\cal O}(1+C_{\alpha_1}+C_{\alpha_1}/C_{\alpha_2})$. \end{enumerate} When agents use new samples at each iteration in the SA setting, temporal gradient averaging results in a variance reduction, since it estimates the mean of $(1-\alpha_1)m$ independent minibatch gradients.
-However, this comes at the cost of higher error caused by the Byzantine agents.
+Comparing the above result to \eqref{eq:strongcvxneighborhood}, there are two impacts of using the SA setting instead of the SAA setting: \begin{enumerate}[wide, labelindent=0pt,topsep=.5mm] \item The error due to variance of the stochastic gradients reduces by a factor of ${\cal O}(\sqrt{(1-\alpha_1)m})$, \item The error due to Byzantine agents increases by a factor of ${\cal O}(1+C_{\alpha_1}+C_{\alpha_1}/C_{\alpha_2})$. \end{enumerate} When agents use new samples at each iteration in the SA setting, \bt{temporal robust aggregation} results in a variance reduction, since it estimates the mean of $(1-\alpha_1)m$ independent minibatch gradients.
+However, this comes at the cost of the higher error caused by the Byzantine agents.
 Given these two counteracting impacts of the SA setting on the error, the order of error in \eqref{eq:stronglycvxerrororderiid} is less than \eqref{eq:strongcvxneighborhood} if

 Therefore, RANGE performs better in the SA setting compared to the SAA setting if $\alpha_1\ll 1$, which is possible if $p_b\ll p_t$.
-Otherwise, the benefit of variance reduction provided by temporal gradient averaging is dominated by the damage caused by the Byzantine agents.
+Otherwise, the benefit of variance reduction provided by \bt{temporal robust aggregation} is dominated by the damage caused by the Byzantine agents.